[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Dunnator castle

 This was the castle I was waiting to see.
 I looked at pictures, watched a drone video, and read all about Dunnator.
 We pulled up to visit it…. and it was closed for high winds!
 It was probably the biggest disappointment of the trip for me.
 Dunnator is an outdoor attraction as it is a castle in ruins on a cliff surrounded by the North Sea.
-A footbridge allows for visitors but apparently not in high winds.
+A footbridge allows for visitors but not in high winds.

 If you go, take some good pictures and send me one, will you?